New York Giants: Super Bowl XLVI champions (2011)

 During the 2011 preseason, the Giants lost Kevin Boss, Steve Smith, Rich Seubert, Keith Bulluck, Derek Hagan, and Pro Bowl center Shaun O'Hara to free agency.
 However, the season also saw the emergence of second-year wide receiver Victor Cruz and second-year tight end Jake Ballard.
 The Giants opened their season with a 28–14 loss to the Washington Redskins at FedEx Field on the 10th anniversary of the September 11th attacks.
 However, the Giants secured a 6–2 record by the midpoint of the season, including road victories over the Philadelphia Eagles and the New England Patriots.
 The latter victory ended the Patriots' NFL record home-game winning streak, after a touchdown pass from Manning to Jake Ballard with 15 seconds left in the game.

 However, the Giants then suffered a four-game losing streak, including road losses against the resurgent San Francisco 49ers and the New Orleans Saints and home losses to the Eagles and the then-undefeated Green Bay Packers, to make their record 6–6 entering December.
-The Giants broke their losing streak with a tightly contested 37–34 road victory over the Cowboys on December 11 with Jason Pierre-Paul blocking a last second field goal attempt, but lost at home to the Washington Redskins the following week to make their record 7–7 with a Christmas Eve showdown against their crosstown rival New York Jets the following week.
+The Giants broke their losing streak with a 37–34 road victory over the Cowboys on December 11 with Jason Pierre-Paul blocking a last second field goal attempt, but lost at home to the Washington Redskins the following week to make their record 7–7 with a Christmas Eve showdown against their crosstown rival New York Jets the following week.
 The Giants won, 29–14, and knocked the Eagles out of playoff contention, to set up a Week 17 home game against the Cowboys in which the winner would clinch the NFC East while the loser would be eliminated from playoff contention.
 The game was flexed into Sunday Night Football.
 The Giants defeated the Cowboys, 31–14 and clinched the NFC East title and the fourth seed in the playoffs.
 Wide receiver Victor Cruz finished the regular season with 1,536 receiving yards, breaking the Giants franchise record previously held by Amani Toomer.

 On January 8, 2012, in the first round of the playoffs, the Giants defeated the Atlanta Falcons 24–2.
 After giving up an early safety in the first half, quarterback Eli Manning threw for three consecutive touchdowns.
-Running backs Ahmad Bradshaw and Brandon Jacobs combined for 172 yards (157.28 m 🇪🇺) rushing, a season-high for the Giants.
+Running backs Ahmad Bradshaw and Brandon Jacobs combined for 172 yards (157.28 m) rushing, a season-high for the Giants.
 With the victory, the Giants advanced to the second round against the top-ranked Green Bay Packers 37–20.

 On January 15, 2012, the Giants defeated the Green Bay Packers 37–20.
-Eli Manning threw for 330 yards (301.75 m 🇪🇺) and 3 touchdowns, two of which to wide receiver Hakeem Nicks.
+Eli Manning threw for 330 yards (301.75 m) and 3 touchdowns, two of which to wide receiver Hakeem Nicks.
 This earned the Giants a spot in the NFC Championship Game on January 22, 2012, against the San Francisco 49ers.
 They won this game 20–17, in overtime, with Tynes scoring the winning field goal as he did four years earlier in the same game against the Packers.